franzprante/reprod-fin-copied/content/post/2017-02-16-feb-17-tips-and-tricks.md

 }
 ```

 In RStudio, the code snippet for functions is `fun`.
-Typing `fun` and clicking `Tab` will provide an auto-complete suggestion for the snippet.
-Typing `fun` and clicking `Shift + Tab` inserts the snippet directly.
+Typing `fun` and pressing `Tab` will provide an auto-complete suggestion for the snippet.
+Typing `fun` and pressing `Shift + Tab` inserts the snippet directly.
 As a general typing rule, keeping your hands on the middle row of the keyboard will speed things up.
 I hit `Shift` with my right pinky and `Tab` with my left.

 After inserting the boilerplate code, the cursor is placed to left of the `<-`.
 You can then quickly type the name of the function.
 Pressing `Tab` places the cursor in between the parenthesis.
 Pressing `Tab` again places the cursor in between the brackets.
-This allows you to quickly fill in the remaining portions of the function template.
+This allows you to fill in the remaining portions of the function template quickly.

 **Type `fun` and `Shift + Tab`:**